 These 3 ingredient cookies are literally the easiest ever!
-Not only are they made literally with only 3 ingredients, these simple cookies are easy to make too.
+Not only are they made with only 3 ingredients and egg-free, these simple sugar cookies are easy to make too.
 No special cutters or tools are required other than a fork.

-The 3 ingredient cookies have a rich buttery taste and are not overly sweet.
+The cookies have a rich buttery taste and are not overly sweet.
 They have a light and crumbly, almost crisp texture.

-The other good thing about these 3 ingredient cookies is that they can be customized to other flavors by adding nuts and dried fruits.
+The other good thing about these 3 ingredient cookies is that they can be customized to other flavors by adding nuts, chocolate chips and even dried fruits.

-These cookies last well, and therefore are perfect for festivals.
+These cookies last well, and therefore are perfect as holiday cookies too.
 Since the texture is crisp, these 3 ingredients cookies are best kept in an airtight container.

 - Plain flour

 - Measure and sift the powdered sugar into a bowl.